Dalton Caldwell

 Dalton Caldwell (born February 27, 1980) is an American technologist and digital music entrepreneur.
-He is the founder and chief executive officer of Mixed Media Labs.
+He is the founder and chief executive officer of imeem.
 He currently works as a partner at Y Combinator.

 Biography

 Caldwell was born in El Paso, Texas, and graduated from Stanford University in 2003 with a B.S. in symbolic systems and a B.A. in psychology.

 After graduation, Caldwell worked briefly for VA Linux (where he had previously worked as a summer intern) before founding Imeem in late 2003 with Stanford classmate (and ex-Napster engineer) Jan Jannink.
 Imeem was eventually bought by MySpace.